BasWar2024/BasWarServer/README.md

-GalaxyblitzServer is the source code of the Galaxyblitz server.
+BasWarServer is the source code of the BasWar server.
 It uses C language to write the underlying framework and Lua language to write functional logic.
 The game communication protocol uses Google Protobuf.
 The database uses MongoDB.
 Data caching uses Redis.

 Catalog description: